zichongkao/selectstarsql/README.md

   - Create a sitemap page somewhere
 - Fix how dates are handled.
 MIN, MAX shouldn't be lexicographic for dates.
 - Add exn_age
-- Allow Question to contain code
-- Fix css for numbered points
+- Fix NULLs for last_statement
 - Clarify double quotes for SQLite
 - Add paragraph for each tutorial into sitemap and then put into index